meg-gutshall/flatiron-curriculum-notes/rails/5-crud-with-rails/rails-forms-overview.md

 So when would you choose one over the other?
 Below are some real-world examples:

 - `form_for`: This works well for forms that manage CRUD.
 Imagine that you have a blog posting application.
 A great fit for the `form_for` method would be the `Post` model.
-This is because the `Post` model would have the standard ActiveRecord setup, and therefore it's smart to take advantage of the pre-packaged functionality built into `form_for`.
+This is because the `Post` model would have the standard Active Record setup, and therefore it's smart to take advantage of the pre-packaged functionality built into `form_for`.
 - `form_tag`: This works well for forms that are not directly connected with models.
 For example, let's say that our blog posting application has a search engine.
 The search form would be a great fit for using a `form_tag`.